Whereas the Bureau of Land Management (BLM) “Wild” Horse and Burro Program (“WH&B”) March 2020 statistics are:

 WHEREAS drought exacerbates the impacts of excess horses on the range, and

 WHEREAS the federal agencies have not been successful in managing the horse and burro populations according to the Wild Free-Roaming Horse and Burro Act (Act).

-NOW, THEREFORE, BE IT RESOLVED that CLUB 20 supports:
+NOW, THEREFORE, BE IT RESOLVED that Club 20 supports:

-- Utilizing helicopters, bait and trap, and assisted roping to humanely remove the excess horses from the range, and That the federal government should not expend additional resources to maintain excess wild horses and burros, and.
+- Utilizing helicopters, bait and trap, and assisted roping to humanely remove the excess horses from the range, and that the federal government should not expend additional resources to maintain excess wild horses and burros, and

-- That excess animals be offered for adoption, but if they are not adopted in a reasonable amount of time and in an efficient manner, the excess animals should be sold without limitation or humanely euthanized, and
+- That excess animals be offered for adoption, but if they are not adopted in a reasonable amount of time and in an efficient manner, the excess animals should be sold or humanely euthanized, and

 - Products from euthanized excess animals be marketed domestically or internationally to offset the costs of maintaining healthy wild horse and burro populations on the public rangelands, and previously-closed horse processing facilities should be reopened to accommodate these processing needs, and

 - The Act being amended to allow the respective States and/or Recognized Indian Tribes voluntarily accept the management of the animals within their boundaries while adhering to all other aspects of the Act itself, and